magenta-cuda/alt-w3tc-minify/README.md

 duplicates the code in WordPress's wp-includes/template-loader.php except it doesn't include the filter.

+In May 2020 I again checked the code of Minify_Plugin::get_template() for version 0.13.3 of W3TC against the code of template-loader.php for version 5.4.1 of WordPress.
+Minify_Plugin::get_template() is now badly outdated.
+The correct implementation of Minify_Plugin::get_template() is dependent on it being a faithful duplicate of the code in WordPress's wp-includes/template-loader.php.
+This requires W3TC to manual update it everytime WordPress's wp-includes/template-loader.php is updated and this is not being done.

 # My Analysis of W3TC 0.9.7.5 JavaScript Minification

 ## manual mode